Guhl & Harbeck, Hamburg, Germany, 1884 – no serial number

 Photograph of the Hammonia typewriter.

-The Hammonia was the first German typewriter and the first European typewriter to be produced in any numbers.
+The Hammonia was the first German typewriter, and the first European typewriter to be produced in any significant numbers.

-The typewriter gets its name from the latin word for the city of Hamburg where it was made.
+It takes its name from the Latin word for Hamburg, the city where it was made.
 Hammonia is also the patron goddess of Hamburg.

-It was invented by Andrew Hanson of London and first covered by a British patent in 1882.
-The Hammonia was manufactured and marketed in 1884 by the Hamburg sewing machine factory Guhl & Harbeck, founded in 1866 by the locksmith Hermann Guhl and the merchant Christian Friedrich Harbeck.
+The machine was invented by Andrew Hanson of London and first covered by a British patent in 1882.
+It was manufactured and marketed in 1884 by the Hamburg sewing machine factory Guhl & Harbeck, founded in 1866 by the locksmith Hermann Guhl and the merchant Christian Friedrich Harbeck.

-The long brass blade has the characters cut out along the bottom edge (see detail below).
-To operate one lifts the blade and moves it back and forth to select a character, then one pushes the black wooden handle straight down, somewhat like a cheese slicer, to type the character.
+The long brass blade has the characters cut out along its bottom edge (see detail below).
+To operate, one lifts the blade and moves it back and forth to select a character, then pushes the black wooden handle straight down, somewhat like a cheese slicer, to type the character.

-The Hammonia wrote only capital letters.
-The inking was achieved with a band of carbon paper or cloth soaked in ink, which was housed in a capsule underneath the carriage.
-The band or ribbon was transported through a slot to the printing point.
-The ribbon was not rewound but hung down over the paper and had to be replaced after use.
+The Hammonia typed only in capital letters.
+Inking was achieved with a band of carbon paper or cloth soaked in ink, housed in a capsule underneath the carriage.
+This band or ribbon was drawn through a slot to the printing point.
+It was not rewound but simply hung down over the edge of the typewriter and was replaced after a single use.

-The Hammonia was designed as a low-cost alternative to the then available but expensive American keyboard typewriters – a Remington 2 cost almost 500 marks.
-The Hammonia was initially offered for 45 marks, later their selling price was raised to 60 marks.
-Their selling price was therefore only about one tenth of the price of an American import machine.
-However, because of the cumbersome operation and slow writing of the Hammonia, it was produced for only a short time and was replaced in 1888 by the Kosmopolit (Cosmopolitan).
+The Hammonia was designed as a low-cost alternative to the expensive American keyboard typewriters of the time, a Remington 2 cost nearly 500 marks.
+The Hammonia was initially offered for 45 marks, later increased to 60 marks, roughly one tenth the cost of an American import.
+However, due to its cumbersome operation and slow typing speed, the Hammonia was produced only for a short time and was replaced in 1888 by the Kosmopolit (Cosmopolitan).

 “SPEED – It is easy to work, and with but very little trouble and practice more work can be done with it than a pen in the same time; whilst the advantage of distinctness over handwriting is indisputable.”